 Management interface for SMPs

-Service Metadata Publishers:
+SMP:

 Discovery interface for senders

-This specification only covers the interfaces for the Service Metadata Locator.
+This specification only covers the interfaces for the SML.

-The Service Metadata Locator service specification is based on the use of DNS (Domain Name System) lookups to find the address of the Service Metadata for a given participant ID [DNS-1034] [DNS-1035].
+The SML service specification is based on the use of DNS (Domain Name System) lookups to find the address of the Service Metadata for a given participant ID [DNS-1034] [DNS-1035].
 This approach has the advantage that it does not need a single central server to run the Discovery interface, with its associated single point of failure.
 Instead, the already distributed and highly redundant infrastructure which supports DNS is used.
 The SML service itself thus plays the role of providing controlled access to the creation and update of entries in the DNS.

 Discovery flow

-For a sender, the first step in the Discovery process is to establish the location of the Service Metadata relating to the particular Participant Identifier to which the sender wants to transmit a message.
-Each participant identifier is registered with one and only one Service Metadata Publisher.
+For a sender, the first step in the Discovery process is to establish the location of the SMP relating to the particular Participant Identifier to which the sender wants to transmit a message.
+Each participant identifier is registered with one and only one SMP.

-The sender constructs the address for the service metadata for a given recipient participant identifier using a standard format, as follows:
+The sender constructs the domain name for the SMP for a given recipient participant identifier using a standard format, as follows:

-http://<hash over recipientID>.<schemeID>.<SML domain>/<recipientID>/services/<documentType>
+<hash over recipientID>.<schemeID>.<SML domain>

+The sender performs a DNS U-NAPTR record lookup with the domain name created in the previous step and extracts the base URL for the effective SMP query.

+The sender constructs the address for the SMP for a given recipient participant identifier using a standard format, as follows:

+https://<smpBaseUrlFromNaptrLookup>/<recipientID>/services/<documentType>

-The sender uses this URL in an HTTP GET operation which returns the metadata relating to that recipient and the specific document type (for details, see the Service Metadata Publishing specification [BDEN-SMP]).
+The sender uses this URL in an HTTP GET operation which returns the metadata relating to that recipient and the specific document type (for details, see the SMP specification [BDEN-SMP]).
 The sender can obtain the information necessary to transmit a message containing that document type to that recipient from the returned metadata.
-This sequence is shown in .
+This sequence is shown in Figure 2.

 Note that the sender is required to know 2 pieces of information about the recipient - the recipient's participant ID and the ID of the Scheme of the participant ID (i.e. the format or type of the participant ID).
 This provides for flexibility in the types of participant identifier that can be used in the system.
 Since in general a participant ID may not have a format that is acceptable in an HTTP URL, the ID is hashed into a string as described in section 3.1.1 Format of Participant Identifiers.